rwb/c621/README.md

 * use the bootstrap to calculate a 87% confidence interval for the population median
 * choose one of the confidence intervals you calculated above and provide a written interpretation of that interval.

-2. Suppose have a sample of 88 cities.
+2. Suppose we have a sample of 88 cities.
 For each of the cities, the unemployment rate (u) and the crime rate (c) have been measured and expressed in z-score terms (i.e., each variable has been normalized to have a mean of 0 and a standard deviation of 1).
 The population correlation is 0.032.
 Here is the dataset:

 ```R
 library(MASS)